greenrd/topgit/README.md

 Since it actually boils down to `git send-email`, please refer to the documentation for that for details on how to setup email for git.
-You can pass arbitrary options to this command through the '-s' parameter, but you must double-quote everything.
-The '-r' parameter with a msgid can be used to generate in-reply-to and reference headers to an earlier mail.
+You can pass arbitrary options to this command through the `-s` parameter, but you must double-quote everything.
+The `-r` parameter with a msgid can be used to generate in-reply-to and reference headers to an earlier mail.

 **WARNING**: be careful when using this command.
 It easily sends